Icelk/kvarn.org/public/ecosystem/index.md

 # The Kvarn Ecosystem

-To make Kvarn competetive with the major players, several pre-built extensions are encouraged to be used.
+To make Kvarn competitive with the major players, several pre-built extensions are encouraged to be used.

 [Mölla](/moella/) provides an easy and powerful way to use Kvarn.